Scenario 4

 Open SKILL.md

-The canonical scenario-4 skill definition with all three paths, blast-radius detail, and instructor notes.
+Skill definition with all three paths, blast-radius detail, and instructor notes.

 Reference